FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 - For Non-Urgent Notifications: Emails are great for sending updates or notifications that don't require an immediate response.
 They're perfect for IoT situations where quick reactions aren't necessary.
 - For Compliance and Documentation: Emails provide a clear record of communication, which is essential for meeting compliance requirements and audit standards in regulated IoT industries.
 - For Sending Detailed Information: Emails support longer messages and file attachments, making them ideal for sharing comprehensive reports, logs, or documents in IoT applications.
-- Broad Notification Reach: Emails enable notifications to be delivered to multiple recipients simultaneously, that ensures IoT messages can reach users efficiently across different locations.
+- Broad Notification Reach: Emails enable notifications to be delivered to multiple recipients simultaneously, which ensures IoT messages can reach users efficiently across different locations.

 ## Installing Email Custom Node